Cash and Check Handling Policy

 • Examine the check to ensure:

-• The check has not been altered, and if any changes did occur, the initials of the maker are next to each modification.
+• The check has not been altered, and if any changes have occurred, the initials of the maker are next to each modification.

 • The check is made payable to Trustees of Dartmouth College or Dartmouth College